-In the first set of numerical experiments we compare the performance of CCOMB to the PRP and the DY conjugate gradient algorithms.
-Figures 1 and 2 show the Dolan and Moré CPU performance profiles of CCOMB versus PRP and of CCOMB versus DY, respectively.
+In the second set of numerical experiments we compare the performance of CCOMB to the PRP and DY conjugate gradient algorithms.
+Figures 2 and 3 show the Dolan and Moré CPU performance profiles of CCOMB versus PRP and CCOMB versus DY, respectively.

-Fig. 1.
+Fig. 2.
 Performance based on CPU time.
 CCOMB versus Polak-Ribière-Polyak (PRP).

-Fig. 2.
+Fig. 3.
 Performance based on CPU time.
 CCOMB versus Dai-Yuan (DY).

-When comparing CCOMB to PRP (Figure 1) subject to the number of iterations we see that CCOMB was better in 324 problems (i.e. it achieved the minimum number of iterations in 324 problems), PRP was better in 196 problems and they achieved the same number of iterations in 191 problems, etc. Out of 750 problems, only for 711 problems does the criterion (28) hold.
-Similarly, in Figure 2 we see the number of problems for which CCOMB was better than DY.
-Observe that the convex combination of PRP and DY expressed as in (7) is far more successful than PRP or DY algorithms.
+When comparing CCOMB to PRP (Figure 2), subject to the number of iterations, we see that CCOMB was better in 324 problems (i.e. it achieved the minimum number of iterations in 324 problems), PRP was better in 196 problems and they achieved the same number of iterations in 191 problems, etc. Out of 750 problems, only for 711 problems the criteria (30) holds.
+Similarly, in Figure 3 we see the number of problems for which CCOMB was better than DY.
+Observe that the convex combination of PRP and DY, expressed as in (7), is far more successful than PRP or DY algorithms.

-The second set of numerical experiments refers to the comparisons of CCOMB to the hybrid conjugate gradient algorithms: hDY, hDYZ, GN, HuS, TS and LS-CD.
-Figures 3-8 present the Dolan and Moré CPU performance profiles of these algorithms as well as the number of problems solved by each algorithm in minimum number of iterations, minimum number of function evaluations and minimum CPU time, respectively.
+The third set of numerical experiments refers to the comparisons of CCOMB to hybrid conjugate gradient algorithms: hDY, hDYz, GN, HuS, TS and LS-CD.
+Figures 4-9 presents the Dolan and Moré CPU performance profiles of these algorithms, as well as the number of problems solved by each algorithms in minimum number of iterations, minimum number of function evaluations and minimum CPU time, respectively.

-Fig. 3.
+Fig. 4.
 Performance based on CPU time.
 CCOMB versus hybrid Dai-Yuan (hDY).

-Fig. 4.
+Fig. 5.
 Performance based on CPU time.
 CCOMB versus hybrid Dai-Yuan (hDYz).

-Fig. 5.
+Fig. 6.
 Performance based on CPU time.
 CCOMB versus Gilbert-Nocedal (GN).

-Fig. 6.
+Fig. 7.
 Performance based on CPU time.
 CCOMB versus Hu-Storey (HuS).

-Fig. 7.
+Fig. 8.
 Performance based on CPU time.
 CCOMB versus Touati-Ahmed - Storey (TS).

-Fig. 8.
+Fig. 9.
 Performance based on CPU time.
 CCOMB versus Liu-Storey - Conjugate Descent (LS-CD).

-From the Figures above we can see that CCOMB is top performer.
+From these Figures above we see that CCOMB is top performer.
 Since these codes use the same Wolfe line search and the same stopping criterion they differ in their choice of the search direction.
-Hence, among these conjugate gradient algorithms, CCOMB appears to generate the best search direction.
+Hence, among these conjugate gradient algorithms we considered here, CCOMB appears to generate the best search direction.